-With exceptions but in general on-premise applications work with transactions.
-And cloud computing applications work without transactions.
+There are exceptions, but in general on-premise applications work with transactions, while cloud computing applications work without transactions.

 The interface of SAP’s cloud computing applications look more like websites and are even more simple to operate than the on-premise applications.
-Therefore, sap experience for SAP cloud applications is even faster learned then for SAP on-premise applications.
+Therefore, SAP experience for SAP cloud applications is learned even faster than for SAP on-premise applications.

-However, the newest SAP ERP version S/4 is a hybrid: It provides a transaction code and website like operation as well.
-But it is a hybrid regarding on-premise and cloud computing too.
+However, the newest SAP ERP version S/4 is a hybrid: it provides a transaction code and website-like operation as well, but it is a hybrid regarding on-premise and cloud computing, too.
 There is an on-premise version and a cloud computing version.
-But both version offers a transaction code and website like operation.
+Both offer a transaction code and a website-like operation.

-In the future, there will be less and less transactional usage for the end user.
+In the future, there will be less and less transactional usage for the end-user.
 SAP aims to provide one consistent end-user experience.
-Therefore, sooner or later, all SAP applications are as easy to operate as a website – even one more reason to not put too much thought into SAP experience as a job requirement.
+Therefore, sooner or later, all SAP applications will be as easy to operate as a website – even one more reason to not put too much thought into SAP experience as a job requirement.

 How to Get SAP Experience

-However, once in a job that has contact with SAP systems, the simple operating of any SAP application can quickly be learned.
+However, once in a job that has contact with SAP systems, simply operating any SAP application can be learned quickly.
 Otherwise, SAP would have done a bad job in developing those applications.
-They are supposed to be end-user friendly.
+They are supposed to be end-user-friendly.

-That makes a good first impression because you show interest and not just apply.
-Moreover, you show some knowledge about SAP – there are different applications in different environments and different level of experiences like operating experience or deeper functional experience such as SAP consulting or technical experience such as SAP development.
+That makes a good first impression because you showed interest and didn’t just apply blindly.
+Moreover, you showed some knowledge about SAP – there are different applications in different environments and different levels of experiences, like operating experience or deeper functional experience, such as SAP consulting, or technical experience, such as SAP development.